JoshMarino/gazebo_and_ros_control/README.md

 ```
 and CMakeLists.txt.

-In our subpackage, we created new .xacro, .gazebo, .yaml, _control.launch and _world.launch files to work with the RRRBot.
+Additionaly, for our new sub-package we modified our previous files to work with the RRRBot definition:
+	* .xacro
+	* .gazebo
+	* .yaml
+	* _control.launch
+	* _world.launch

+Essentially rrbot was modified to rrrbot, and the package name and file path were amended.

 The one thing that does not require any change is the name of the world to be launched.
 This part in the _world.launch file remains the same: ' <arg name="world_name" value="$(find rrbot_gazebo)/worlds/rrbot.world"/>'.

-For all other files, rrbot was modified to rrrbot, and the package name and file path were amended.

-1. Step 1:
+*1) Step one:*
-To create an extra link, the robot definition has to be modified.
-This will require updating the .gazebo, .rviz, and .xacro files to account for the new link and joint pair.
+To create an extra link, the robot definitiona have to be modified in the package files.
+The .gazebo file is updated with the new link definition:
 ```
   <!-- Link4 -->
   <gazebo reference="link4">